AURIN-OFFICE/shopping_centre_buffer/README.md

 File ['shops_geo.csv'](https://github.com/AURIN-OFFICE/shopping_centre_buffer/blob/main/shops_geo.csv) contains the collected Australian and New Zealand's shopping centres spatial information.

+File 'Shopping_malls_2016_2021_update_16.06.2023.xlsx' provides the final results of the household income level at different buffer zones, such as 1km, 5km, 10km, ...
+50km, which is calculated by the geofencing python code.

-More information can be found in these two notebooks.
+More information can be found in the notebooks above.